ClarkAllen1556/urban_conversion/README.md

 **Dark/Light modes**

-As previously mentioned, Tailwind was chosen because it provides a simple way to add both light and dark modes using its [`dark` variant feature](https://tailwindcss.com/docs/dark-mode).
+As previously mentioned, I used Tailwind because it provides a simple way to add both light and dark modes using its [`dark` variant feature](https://tailwindcss.com/docs/dark-mode).
 UrbanConversion will default to the user's OS theme settings.
-The theme can also be changed by clicking the "sun"/"moon" icon in the upper right-hand corner of the window.
-If the user does toggle the app's theme settings, the result of the toggle will be stored in the browser's local storage.
-This will be used to determine the user's theme settings during their next visit.
+Changing the theme can also be done by clicking the "sun"/"moon" icon in the upper right-hand corner of the window.
+When the user does toggle the app's theme, the result of the toggle will is stored in the browser's local storage.
+This will then be used to determine the user's theme during their next visit.

-The theme settings are queried during the `App.vue`'s `onMounted` lifecycle event.
+The theme settings are determined during `App.vue`'s `onMounted` lifecycle event.
 First, it checks the local storage for a saved theme value, then the OS's preferred mode.
 Helper functions exist under `src/utils/theme.js` for querying the OS's preferred theme and toggling dark mode: `osPrefersDarkTheme` and `toggleDarkTheme`.

 ```javascript
 /**